Affective computing

 Electronic devices such as robots are increasingly able to detect and respond to human emotion.

 Affective computing is the study and development of systems and devices that can recognize, interpret, process, and simulate human affects.
 It is an interdisciplinary field spanning computer science, psychology, and cognitive science.
-While some core ideas in the field may be traced as far back as to early philosophical inquiries into emotion, the more modern branch of computer science originated with Rosalind Picard's 1995 paper entitled "Affective Computing" and her 1997 book of the same name published by MIT Press.
-One of the motivations for the research is the ability to give machines emotional intelligence, including to simulate empathy.
-The machine should interpret the emotional state of humans and adapt its behavior to them, giving an appropriate response to those emotions.
-Recent experimental research has shown that subtle affective haptic feedback can shape human reward learning and mobile interaction behavior, suggesting that affective computing systems may not only interpret emotional states but also actively modulate user actions through emotion-laden outputs.
+While some core ideas in the field may be traced as far back as to early philosophical inquiries into emotion, the modern idea originated with Rosalind Picard's 1995 paper entitled "Affective Computing" and her 1997 book of the same name published by MIT Press.
+One motivation for researching affective computing is the ability to give machines emotional intelligence, including simulating empathy.
+The goal is that a machine should interpret the emotional state of humans and adapt its behavior to those emotions, responding appropriately.
+Emotional AI is used to detect and analyze users' emotional states, and thereby offer real-time emotional support, such as generating personalized affective responses to regulate users emotions.

 Areas

 Detecting and recognizing emotional information

 Detecting emotional information usually begins with passive sensors that capture data about the user's physical state or behavior without interpreting the input.
 The data gathered is analogous to the cues humans use to perceive emotions in others.
 For example, a video camera might capture facial expressions, body posture, and gestures, while a microphone might capture speech.
 Other sensors detect emotional cues by directly measuring physiological data, such as skin temperature and galvanic resistance.

 Recognizing emotional information requires the extraction of meaningful patterns from the gathered data.
 This is done using machine learning techniques that process different modalities, such as speech recognition, natural language processing, or facial expression detection.
-The goal of most of these techniques is to produce labels that would match the labels a human perceiver would give in the same situation: For example, if a person makes a facial expression furrowing their brow, then the computer vision system might be taught to label their face as appearing "confused" or as "concentrating" or "slightly negative" (as opposed to positive, which it might say if they were smiling in a happy-appearing way).
+The goal of most of these techniques is to produce labels that would match the labels a human would give in the same situation.
+For example, if a person makes a facial expression furrowing their brow, then the computer vision system might be trained to label their face as appearing "confused" or as "concentrating" or "slightly negative" (as opposed to positive, which it might say if they were smiling in a happy-appearing way).
+This response is based on the data used to train the system.
 These labels may or may not correspond to what the person is actually feeling.